 SYNTHETIC PATHWAYS DESIGN

-Multiple considerations go into the design of templates, libraries and unique molecules.
+Multiple considerations go into the design of templates, compound libraries and unique molecules.
 Naturally, ChemDiv takes into consideration and implements every specific consideration of our Clients.
-Additionally, key guidelines of modern drug-discovery including both chemical and biological aspects are involved:
+Additionally, key guidelines of modern discovery chemistry including both chemical and biological aspects are involved:

 - Drug- or lead-likeness, including lipophilicity, biomembrane/blood-brain barrier permeability, Fsp3 character, ligand efficiency vs. lipophilic ligand efficiency and (yes!) water solubility